Connect to Azure virtual networks from Azure Logic Apps by using an integration service environment (ISE)

 The Premium ISE base unit has fixed capacity, so if you need more throughput, you can add more scale units, either during creation or afterwards.
-You can autoscale based on performance metrics or based on a number of additional processing units.
-If you choose autoscaling based on metrics, you can choose from various criteria and specify the threshold conditions for meeting that criteria.
 The Developer SKU doesn't include the capability to add scale units.

 In the Azure portal, find your ISE.

-To review usage and performance metrics for your ISE, on your ISE's main menu, select Overview.
+To review usage and performance metrics for your ISE, on your ISE menu, select Overview.

-In the Default section, choose either Scale based on a metric or Scale to a specific instance count.
+For the Default condition, select either Scale based on a metric or Scale to a specific instance count.

-If you choose instance-based, enter the number of processing units between 0 and 10 inclusively.
+If you choose instance-based, enter the number for the processing units, which is a value from 0 to 10.

 If you choose metric-based, follow these steps:

-In the Rules section, choose Add a rule.
+In the Rules section, select Add a rule.